Robert Gasser: Amateur career

 Gasser grew up in El Dorado Hills, California, and attended Oak Ridge High School.
 Gasser enrolled at the University of New Mexico and began his college baseball career with the New Mexico Lobos.
-As a freshman, he had a 7.05 ERA over 52 innings pitched.
+As a freshman in 2018, he was 2-4 and had a 7.05 ERA over 52 innings pitched.
 Gasser transferred to San Joaquin Delta College after his freshman year.
 In his only season with the Mustangs, he went 14-0 with a 2.38 ERA and 139 strikeouts in 102 innings pitched over 18 appearances with 17 starts.
 Gasser transferred to the University of Houston to play for the Houston Cougars for his remaining collegiate eligibility.
+In 2020, in 7.1 innings he gave up 9 earned runs.
 In 2021, Gasser went 6-6 with a 2.63 ERA and 105 strikeouts in 85 2/3 innings pitched and was named first team All-American Athletic Conference.

 Professional career

 San Diego Padres

 The San Diego Padres selected Gasser with the 71st overall pick in the 2021 Major League Baseball draft.
 He was assigned to the Rookie-level Arizona Complex League Padres to start his professional career, where he made one appearance before being promoted to the Lake Elsinore Storm of Low-A West.

-Gasser began the 2022 season with the High-A Fort Wayne TinCaps, posting a 7-12 record and 3.94 ERA with 172 strikeouts in 137 innings pitched across 27 starts.
+Gasser began the 2022 season with the High-A Fort Wayne TinCaps and then pitched as well for the Biloxi Shuckers and the Nashville Sounds, posting a collective 7-12 record and 3.94 ERA with 172 strikeouts in 137 innings pitched across 27 starts.